RealCocoArdo/BitcoinOverview/README.md

 ### Open a pull-request or Issue
 Make a pull-request or Issue where you explain what changes you would make.
 ### Contact a Maintainer
-In case you struggle with Github or only want add something small you can contact a Maintainer via social media.
+In case you struggle with Github or only want add something small you can contact Coco_Ardo via social media.
 ### Goals
-* Having a Website were unexpirienced and expirienced users are able to find everything the want to know about Bitcoin.
+* Having a Website were unexpirienced and expirienced users are able to find **everything** they want to know about Bitcoin.
 * Providing the source information.
 No self created content.
 ### Rules
 1. BitcoinOverview.org doesn't allow the promotion of Fiat or Shitcoin related content.